-© 2020 Drive Auto Sports.
+© 2022 Drive Auto Sports Everett.
 All Rights Reserved.

 Deposits are required for all dyno tuning appointments with Drive Auto Sports.
 Due to the number of cars tuned at Drive, we must stick to the schedule to ensure all customers have the greatest level of support that includes you when it’s your turn.

 Appointment Cancellation & Late Arrivals

 With this busy schedule we must adhere to, we ask that our customers help us maintain this level of service by having their cars fully prepared for tuning beforehand and arriving on time for their dyno tuning appointment.

-The second is optional, is much more detailed and includes a test to ensure that the intake tract is free of leaks both when in positive boost pressure and under engine vacuum.
+Drive Auto Sports offers a detailed pre-tune inspection and includes a test to ensure that the intake tract is free of leaks both when in positive boost pressure and under engine vacuum.
 The vast majority of modern day cars use an extremely sensitive mass airflow sensor which can be thrown off by these leaks.
-Drive Auto Sports offers this pre-dyno inspection for all vehicles being tuned, and it is highly suggested for most cars.
-This service is offered at $150 and can be performed prior to the car being tuned.
+Drive Auto Sports offers this pre-dyno inspection for all vehicles being tuned at $165 and must be performed prior to the car being tuned.

 In any scenario where the vehicle is not ready when it’s appointment time comes around, the vehicle owner will be responsible for any labor necessary for repair, and in some cases may need to forfeit their deposit or responsible for any tuning already conducted if the car is not able to be finished during the scheduled appointment.